skyfex/zig-nrf-demo/README.md

 This demo is currently using the BBC micro:bit.
 Build-scripts made for windows, but they are just a list of commands, so should work with little/no modification on other OSs.

 ## Goals
-* - Build binary with just Zig, startup assembly and link scripts
+* X Build binary with just Zig, startup assembly and link scripts
 * ✓ Import/use C header files from SDK
 * X Map registers to structs with bit fields
 * ✓ Blink LEDs